zaikio/zaikio-oauth_client/README.md

-# Zaikio Directory Gem
+# Zaikio::OAuthClient

-This Gem enables you to easily connect to the Zaikio Directory and use the OAuth2 flow as well as query the API for information about the User and connected Organizations.
+This Gem enables you to easily connect to the Zaikio Directory and use the OAuth2 flow and easily lookup matching Access Tokens.

--- STILL A WORKING DRAFT --

 ## Installation